cweachock/cweachock.github.io/selected-works.md

 ---

-**Thank you for considering me!** Below is a selection of some of my most recent work randing from development to design.
-I have provided some short descriptions for each, but happy to answer any questions or go into details for every item listed.
+**Thank you for considering me!** Below is a selection of some recent and old work ranging from development to design.
+I have provided short descriptions for each, but happy to answer any questions or go into details for every item listed.
 Enjoy!

 ## Development
 ### User Testing